Water pump upgrade

 Anyway, decided to keep and use the 9.5L version as I had it in my hands – spoiler alert – the sound it makes is so much less than the original I had to have the cupboard door open to hear it working – seriously… As usual I grabbed it online from Everything Caravans – their delivery services have never let me down and happy to recommend a team that works well

 Installation is fairly straight forward, depending on your existing pump and the hoses used, you may need to invest in some fittings, I did.
-Input hose is connected directly to the fitting provided (right angle NPT female to NPT male joiner, filter, NPT to 13mm hose adapter), but the output needed to connect to the 12mm rigid caravan hose.
+Input hose is connected directly to the fitting provided (right angle NPT female to NPT male joiner, filter, NPT to 13mm hose adaptor), but the output needed to connect to the 12mm rigid caravan hose.
 For this you need a 12mm John Guest one end, 1/2in NPT the other for the pump.
 To fit directly to the pump would require a female NPT connector, I used a 12 inch flexible braided hose with 1/2in BSP female each end (standard plumbing flexible hose) so needed a 12mm John Guest to Male BSP (our existing pump had a John Guest to Female NPT connector that could have screwed directly to the new pump, but it out the hose connector off in the wrong direction).
 Note, the NPT (National Pipe Thread) and BSP (British Standard Pipe) are generally noted as not being compatible, however these ones fitted intermixed together perfectly fine and seal well.
-The thread is the same size, just a slightly different shape and the NPT is usually tapered (though the pump is labeled NPT but is not tapered, but instead uses an interference fit of the inner pipes).
-I suspect although the pump is labeled as being NPT it is in fact BSP (as its not tapered and fits perfectly with BSP adapters)
+The thread is the same size, just a slightly different shape and the NPT is usually tapered (though the pump is labelled NPT but is not tapered, but instead uses an interference fit of the inner pipes).
+I suspect although the pump is labelled as being NPT it is in fact BSP (as its not tapered and fits perfectly with BSP adaptors)

 While I was at it, I had some spare food grade hose left over from when I purchased the water bladder, more than enough to run a second line from the water tanks the pump location (our pump is indoors under the fridge).
 This allowed me to pull the taps off the tank end of the hoses and relocated them to just near the pump so I can swap tanks from inside the van easily (sick of going out in the cold or wet or hot to kneel down on whatever dirt and rocks to reach the taps to change over – silly design).
-That rework took me a couple of hours in the afternoon, everything now ready to install the new pump.
+That rework took me a couple of hours in the afternoon, everything now ready to instal the new pump.
 New pump only took about an hour and a half, but I did have extra hoses to connect, secure and seal around the floor hole due to the tap relocation.

-While changing this around I noticed the factory install had the plastic water pipe from the tanks going through a 50mm gap between the floor and a cross beam, then within 50mm of the beam bending it 90 degrees to enter straight up through the floor of the van, almost closing off the incoming tank water where it bent – not sure how it was working.
+While changing this around I noticed the factory instal had the plastic water pipe from the tanks going through a 50mm gap between the floor and a cross beam, then within 50mm of the beam bending it 90 degrees to enter straight up through the floor of the van, almost closing off the incoming tank water where it bent – not sure how it was working.
 I had a spare elbow connector after relocating the taps so cut out the damaged section, so I moved the water pipe to below the frame beam and used the elbow to neatly turn the pipe up through the floor (photos below).

 Tips for along the way.